Jingning-Zhang/PROSPER/create_your_own_LD/README.md

 ```

-6. After finish running it for all chromosomes and ancestries, please copy them to the final repo ${dir_for_LD_results}.
+6. After finishing running it for all chromosomes and ancestries, please copy them to the final repo ${dir_for_LD_results}.

 ```
 mkdir ${dir_for_LD_results}/${ancestry}